 Diplomatic relations between the Kingdoms of Bhutan and Norway were established on 5 November 1985.
 Bilateral cooperation between Bhutan and Norway dates back to 1964 when the Norwegian Santhal Mission came to Bhutan.
 At the request of the RGoB, the Riserboo Leprosy Hospital started functioning in 1967 with the assistance of the Santhal Mission.
 The hospital was formally handed over to the RGoB on 1 July 1991.

+H.E.
 Mr. Tenzin Rondel Wangchuk, Ambassador & Permanent Representative of Bhutan to the United Nations Office in Geneva, is concurrently accredited to Norway.
+H.E.
 Mr. Hans Jacob Frydenlund, Ambassador of Norway to India, is concurrently accredited to Bhutan.